-Charles Causey - like his father before him - has the privilege to serve America's heroes every day as a U.S. military chaplain.
+Charles Causey is the author of seven books and has the privilege to serve America's heroes every day as a U.S. military chaplain just like his father served in the 50s and 60s.
 Charles is married to Lauri and they have four children; Nickolas, Madison, Hannah, and Isaiah.
-He is the author of several books and will be releasing a new non-fiction work with Moody Publishers in 2021.
-Charles is a graduate of the University of Colorado in Boulder and several other schools including the U.S. Army War College in Carlisle, Pennsylvania.
-Charles is currently stationed in Hawaii.
+He is the creator of the Words and Deeds Integrity Diagnostic and co-author of the Unbreakable marriage conference curriculum used nationwide.
+Charles is a graduate of the University of Colorado in Boulder and holds several advanced degrees including a doctorate.
+He is currently stationed in Honolulu, Hawaii.

 "Can we really speak the truth in love?
 Chaplain Charles Causey answers “Yes”.
 In fact, he believes it is the only way to have authentic friendships and become authentic leaders.
 His 22 strategies for overcoming fear and learning to lovingly speak with candor give practical help for all who aspire to genuinely helping others."
 Gary D. Chapman Ph.D.
 Author of The 5 Love Languages

 Speak the Unspoken Truth

 Leaders and Meetings with Candor